jbarrios712/LaLiga_1920/README.md

 - Extracting each team's top scorers.
 - A correlation heatmap for some of the attributes of the top scorers of the season.
 - A simple Radarchart comparing Messi to the rest of the top scorers on a few attributes.
-- Scatter plot for dribbling efficiency and shots on targe efficiency for the top scorers of all teams.
+- Scatter plot for dribbling efficiency and shots on target efficiency for the top scorers of all teams.